simonxlk/sticky-navigation/README.md

 ##How to use it

-**This code uses the JQuery library, if you don't already have in your HTML you should include it.**
+This code uses the JQuery library, if you don't already have in your HTML you should include it.

-##prepare your HTML
+**prepare your HTML **
 first have a look at the [DEMO](http://simonxlk.github.io/sticky-navigation.html)

 In my example, the menu is an unordered list inside a div with an ID of; `#menu`, this div lies inside another div with an ID of `#menu-wrapper`.
-I also have a place holder called `<span id="menu-start"></span>` this is used to measure how far from the top of the window the menu sits.
+I also have a place holder called `<span id="menu-start">` this is used to measure how far from the top of the window the menu sits.

+Here a variable is declared and given a value which is; the distance between the top of the window and the menu place holder.
+A place holder is used because the menu will be taken out of the page flow, but we need to remember where it should be.
 ```
 $(document).ready(function() {

 	//determine how far the menu is from the top
 	var scrollPos = $('#menu-start').offset().top;
 ```

-Here a variable is declared and given a value which is; the distance between the top of the window and the menu place holder.
-A place holder is used because the menu will be taken out of the page flow, but we need to remember where it should be.
+Next wrap a new div around the menu to prevent the content from jumping when the menu is taken out of the flow.
+Give it the same height as the menu.
 ```
 	$("#menu-wrapper").wrap('<div id="mholder" class="nav-placeholder"></div>');
 	$(".nav-placeholder").height($("#menu-wrapper").outerHeight());
 ```
-Next wrap a new div around the menu to prevent the content from jumping when the menu is taken out of the flow.
-Give it the same height as the menu

 When the user scrolls down past `#menu-start` the menu will be taken out of the page flow by adding the class `fixedmenu` to it.
-`fixedmenu` has a CSS property of `position:fixed` which is what takes the menu out of the page flow and keeps it at the top of the screen:
+`fixedmenu` has a CSS property `position:fixed` which is what takes the menu out of the page flow and keeps it at the top of the screen:
 ```
 	$(window).scroll(function(){
 		var navPosition = $(window).scrollTop();